Buying a Home – Understanding the Home Buying Process

 The majority of buyers use a mortgage to purchase their home.
 There are two options for getting a mortgage: going straight to the lender or using a broker to help find the right deal.

-At Gleeson we work with new build mortgage specialists Meridian Mortgages who can definitely make the process a quicker due to their familiarity with our homes.
+At Gleeson, we work with new build mortgage specialists who can definitely make the process quicker due to their familiarity with our homes.
 Whether you decide to use them or not, it’s still a great idea to contact a financial advisor as they will help you choose the right mortgage for you, considering things such as mortgage terms, interest rates, or even mortgage type.
 Whether you arrange your mortgage via a lender or a broker, the mortgage process typically takes between four to six weeks.

 Pick a solicitor

 Now that you’ve checked your budget and arranged your mortgage, you’ll need to pick a solicitor.
 A solicitor is “a member of the legal profession qualified to deal with lawful matters” and will be an integral part of purchasing your new home.
-When you reserve your new Gleeson home, your Sales Executive will most likely ask you for the contact details for your solicitor.
+When you reserve your new Gleeson home, our Sales Executive will most likely ask you for the contact details for your solicitor.
 Gleeson can recommend solicitors to you, or you can choose your own.

 You’re always best checking with them directly what they will cover for you but typically they will; handle contracts, conduct property searches, transfer the funds and finalise completion and offer any relevant legal advice.
-A solicitor is key in the home buying journey, they in a nutshell, ensure your home becomes legally yours.
+A solicitor is key in the home buying journey, they, in a nutshell, ensure your home becomes legally yours.

 Reserve your home